FredsTechVerse/messaging_app/README.md

 - Not able to get past the signIn page find out why
 - Check if account is verified.
 - Payment not displaying date correctly during updates
+- Allow a christian to login with his name and contact to view his/her account.

 ## COMMENTS